 David Hockney is one of the most influential British artists of the 20th century and an important contributor to the ’60s pop-art movement.
 His innovative, often subversive experiments with printmaking are among his most recognisable works.

-A major travelling exhibition, David Hockney: Prints 1961–2015, built from the National Gallery of Australia’s extensive collection, features 80 classic Hockney prints, dating from the 1961 to the present day.
+A major travelling exhibition will touch down at Mornington Peninsula Regional Gallery in October – exclusive to Victoria.
+David Hockney: Prints 1961–2015, built from the National Gallery of Australia’s extensive collection, features 80 classic Hockney prints, dating from 1961 to the present day.